-Each season in Utah presents its own set of unique problems that can immensely affect the quality of our indoor air.
+Each season presents its own set of unique problems that can immensely affect the quality of our indoor air.